WadhwaniAI/cough-against-covid/configs/experiments/iclrw/README.md

 ### ICLR'21 Workshop Paper Configs

-We have added the experiment configs that we used for the ICLR'21 Workshop paper.
+We have added the experiment configs that we used for the ICLR'21 [AI For Public Health](https://aiforpublichealth.github.io/) Workshop paper.
 We had three different splits on which we evaluated our models (`v9.4` : Time Based Split, `v9.7` : Site based split, `v9.8` : Random Split).
 The best configs for each of these splits across two input modalities (cough and context) are:

 #### Context Model Configs
 1. v9.4 : `experiments/iclrw/context/v9.4/context-neural.yml`